Geraldine Byrne Nason: Career

 In 2022 she was appointed Ambassador of Ireland to the United States of America.
+She is also accredited to Barbados, presenting her credentials to President of Barbados Sandra Mason in 2024.

+Nason spoke at the Democratic National Convention in 2024.
+She marched with United States Representative Richard E. Neal at the 2025 Holyoke St. Patrick's Parade.

 Awards and honours

 Nason was elected a member of the Royal Irish Academy in 2014.
 She has an honorary doctorate of letters from Maynooth University.
 She received the Freedom of the Town of Drogheda on 10 January 2020.

 In 2022 she received Concern Worldwide's annual Women of Concern Award "in recognition of her outstanding career as a female leader within the diplomatic and civil service and her unwavering dedication to advocating for women's rights at home and abroad".

+In 2023 she was made an honorary member of the Drogheda Lions International Club.

 Personal life

 Nason is married to Brian Nason, and they have one son.